one-data-model/one-data-model.github.io/_pages/overview.md

 in their own ways, it makes sense to develop a single way to describe models.
 Hence, the Semantic Definition Format (SDF) is created.
 The syntax and semantics of the SDF format are described in the [SDF][] repository.
+The easy readable version [SDF language][].

-The link to the [IETF editors version of SDF][https://www.ietf.org/id/draft-onedm-t2trg-sdf-00.html].
+To track the updated in the IETF version please follow the link to the [IETF editors version of SDF][https://www.ietf.org/id/draft-onedm-t2trg-sdf-00.html].

 SDF is representing the models in JSON.
 Using JSON as a representation language has a few advantages: